-The qualitative and quantitative components of the SAPFA policy are reviewed at the end of each semester of the student's program of study.
+All three components of the SAPFA policy are reviewed after each semester of the student's program of study.

 Academic Periods Included in the Review:

 In general, all coursework at Great Bay Community College is considered when reviewing an academic record for Satisfactory Academic Progress for Financial Aid.
 This includes periods when the student did not receive financial aid funds, periods for which the student has received academic amnesty, and periods in which the student is taking courses as a non-matriculated student.